Couchers-org/couchers/app/web/readme.md

 <details>
 <summary>More on deps</summary>

-You need `nodejs` v20 and the `yarn` package manager.
+You need `nodejs` v20.
 The recommended way to do this is to use NVM as above.

 If you don't want `nvm` to be run when you open your shell, you can add `--no-use` in your shell's `rc` file, just before where it says `# This loads nvm`.
 You then need to run `nvm use` every time you enter the `app/web` folder to start developing.

+On macOS you can alternatively install dependencies via homebrew.
+You can get nvm with `brew install nvm`, or `nodejs` directly with `brew install node@20`.

-You also need `git`, `wget`, and `tar`, they should be available from the usual places.
+You also need `git`, `wget`, and `tar`, they should be preinstalled or be available from the usual places.
 </details>

 Now run the following commands to get up and running: